Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Results

 \paragraph{Validation of Cascade Detection Method}

 The validation of our cascade detection method synthetic networks demonstrates good performance (bottom rows of Table~\ref{tab:pareto_cascade_analysis}).
-The random network shows minimal cascade activity (5 observed vs. 4.3 expected, p=0.416), confirming that our method does not yield false positives.
-The cascade network validation shows 249 cascades vs. 176.4 expected (p < 0.001, d = 8.81), confirming that our method is able to successfully detect planted cascades.
+The random network shows minimal cascade activity (1 observed vs.\ 5.3 expected, $p=1.000$), confirming that our method does not yield false positives.
+The cascade network validation shows 249 cascades vs.\ 186.0 expected ($p=0.010$, $d=8.04$), confirming that our method successfully detects planted cascades.

 \paragraph{Statistical Significance of Cascades in Empirical Data}